Fox’s Glacier Mints are the leading mint-flavoured boiled sweets in Britain.

 Walter Fox establishes the business

-Eric Fox joins the business and introduces Glacier Mints
+Eric Fox invents Glacier Mints

 Walter Fox was joined in business by his son, Eric Smart Fox (1890 – 1963), from 1914.
 Eric Fox had spent four years in the United States in order to learn American business methods and advertising techniques.
-Eric Fox became the driving force of the company, and persuaded his father to move away from low-cost sweets and produce premium-priced confectionery.

-Expanding sales saw the business relocate to Oxford Street, Leicester from 1923.
-Production was increased eightfold.
+Fox’s made the transition from a local business to a national concern.
+Expanding sales saw the business relocate to Oxford Street, Leicester from 1923, where production was increased eightfold.
 The export market began to be pursued from 1924.

 Eric Fox would later relate that he had not set out to make a lot of money, but to serve the public with a quality product.